Access Control Systems

 Here’s a summary of some of these special access control systems.

-These Bluetooth Readers Use Your Smartphone as the Credential
+These Bluetooth Readers Use Mobile Credentials in Your Smartphone

 Mobile credentials are supported by the Isonas and some of the Hartmann door readers.
-All the Isonas IP readers include Bluetooth that allows you to use your Smartphone instead of credentials.
+All the Isonas IP readers allow you to use your Smartphone instead of a card credential.

-The Hartmann Bluetooth enabled door readers to support mobile credentials and have more flexibility than Isonas readers.
-They can You can unlock a door, open a gate, or even turn on lights with the wave of your hand.
+The Hartmann Bluetooth enabled door readers support mobile credentials and have more flexibility than Isonas readers.
+They can unlock a door, open a gate, or even turn on lights with the wave of your hand.

 Mobile credentials: Using your smartphone and an app, you can unlock your door.